kubernetes/test-infra/prow/plugins/approve/approvers/README.md

 The exact algorithm for selecting approvers is somewhat complex; it is an set cover approximation with consideration for existing assignees.
 To read it in depth, check out the approvers source code linked at the end of the README.

-## Example
+## figure A-G

 ![Directory Structure](images/directory_structure.png)

-Suppose files in directories E and G are changed in a PR created by PRAuthor.
+Suppose files in directories E and G are changed in a PR created by Projects Author.
 Any combination of approver(s) listed below can approve the PR in order to get it merged:

 1. approvers found in OWNERS files for leaf (current) directories E and G